sphinx-labs/sphinx/specs/sphinx-module-proxy.md

 - For each element of the `_leafsWithProofs` array:
   - Must revert if the current Merkle leaf does not yield the active Merkle root, given the current Merkle proof.
   - Must revert if the current Merkle leaf's type does not equal `EXECUTE`.
-  - Must revert if the Merkle root cannot be [executed on an arbitrary chain](TODO) _and_ the leaf data contains a `chainId` field that does not match the current chain ID.
+  - Must revert if the Merkle root cannot be [executed on an arbitrary chain](TODO(end)) _and_ the leaf data contains a `chainId` field that does not match the current chain ID.
   - Must revert if the current Merkle leaf is executed in the incorrect order (i.e. its index isn't correct).
-  - Must revert if the transaction has an [insufficient amount of gas](TODO).
+  - Must revert if the transaction has an [insufficient amount of gas](TODO(end)).
   - A successful iteration must:
     - Increment the number of leafs executed for the active Merkle root by `1`.
     - Attempt to execute a transaction in the user's Gnosis Safe using the data in the current Merkle leaf.
-    - The call to the user's Gnosis Safe must never revert[TODO(^A)].
+    - The call to the user's Gnosis Safe must never revert.
       - Rationale: This would cause the user's deployment to be active indefinitely until they manually cancel it.
     - If the call to the Gnosis Safe is successful:
       - Must emit a `SphinxActionSucceeded` event in the `SphinxModuleProxy`.